mvandersteen/ha-sungrow/README.md

 ## Supported Inverters

-This plugin has been tested with a Sungrow SH5K-v13 Hybrid Inverter with a LG Chem 6.5kWh battery, and is the only testing that i've been able to perform, the same modbus registers are used across the Residntial Hybrid inverter range so should work with out issue.
+This plugin has been tested with a Sungrow SH5K-v13 Hybrid Inverter with a LG Chem 6.5kWh battery, and is the only testing that i've been able to perform so far, the same modbus registers are used across the Residntial Hybrid inverter range so should work with out issue.

 I added the ability to use a Sungrow Residential String Inverters as well BUT I have not been able to test these registers other than refer to the https://github.com/meltaxa/solariot project, which this sensor has been based on.